RameshChathura/appGroupH/README.md

 1. clone the repo to your pc
 2. run 'npm install' on the directory
-3. run 'npx react-native start' and leave the console 4.open new console and run 'npx react-native run-android'
+3. run 'npx react-native start' and leave the console
+4. open new console and run 'npx react-native run-android'